Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Data and Method of Analysis

 Since galaxy colour is known to correlate strongly with stellar mass, we perform this classification independently within discrete stellar mass bins.
 Within each mass bin, Otsu’s method is first applied to identify $\mu_{\mathrm{BC}}$ and $\mu_{\mathrm{RS}}$, after which entropic thresholding is used to determine the green valley boundaries.
 This ensures that the colour cuts adapt dynamically with stellar mass, yielding a physically meaningful and internally consistent classification across the full mass range.

-The left panel of \autoref{fig:classentropic} illustrates the resulting thresholds in the colour–stellar mass plane, where the symbols indicate the entropic thresholds $(s_1, s_2)$ in each mass bin and the solid curves show smooth cubic polynomial fits to these boundaries.
+The left panel of \autoref{fig:classentropic} illustrates this classification, where the dashed curves represent smooth cubic polynomial fits to the boundaries separating the blue cloud, green valley, and red sequence in the colour-stellar mass plane.
 The right panel of \autoref{fig:classentropic} displays the resulting $(u-r)$ colour probability distribution functions for the blue, green, and red galaxy populations at $z=0$, demonstrating the effectiveness of the method in isolating the transitional green valley population.